What Is the Highest Form of Love?

 AGAPE LOVE IS A CHOICE

-In fact, to illustrate how far we have deviated from Agape love, we find that many people sign a prenuptial agreement before they will even commit to marriage.
-The fear of being betrayed or the false belief that one can fall 'out of love' is what motivates a prenuptial loophole.
+In our times, we have drifted from Agape love.
+Many couples sign a prenuptial agreement before committing to marriage.
+The fear of being betrayed or the false belief that one can fall 'out of love' motivates the perceived need for a prenuptial loophole.

 AGAPE LOVE IN PARENTING

-In the role of parent, you will surely be tested as you raise your children.
+You will surely be tested as a parent.
 Will you study and invest in your child?
-God put him/her in your home for a reason.
+God put your child in your home for a reason.
+He charges you and equips you to be a parent to the child he places in your home.
 It is a high and holy charge to be entrusted with a child's life.
-As a Mother, I have been tested, as if by fire.
-A Mother's heart once tested to its limit and found to be unshaken can proclaim that she holds Agape love for her child.
+As a Mother, I have been tested, as by fire.
+A Mother's heart once tested to its limit and found unshakable proclaims she holds Agape love for her child.

 GOD IS AGAPE LOVE

-Talk about Agape love - God is Agape love!
-He is the very essence and originator of love.
+God is Agape love!
+He is the essence and originator of love.
 God did not owe His creation anything - we ALL, in fact, have turned our backs on Him - yet, while we were yet in our sins, Christ died for us ... paying the penalty for sin (death) and restoring our relationship with Father God.
 God is Agape love.
 He gave His all for us.

-The expression of Eros love when combined with the other two and within the bonds of marriage can be a beautiful outpouring of a deep intimacy between husband and wife.
-It is a rare, holy and pure love that has learned that self-indulgence or satisfaction is never enough but when phileo and agape are intertwined purposefully and carefully with eros, it is magnificent.
+The expression of Eros love when combined with the other two, and within the bounds of marriage, is a beautiful portrayal of deep intimacy between husband and wife.
+It is a rare, holy and pure love that has learned to put the needs of their beloved above their own.
+When Phileo and Agape are intertwined purposefully with Eros, it is magnificent.